weaverj/understanding-oop-java/README.md

 You will need git on your client box to clone this repository.
 You can confirm you have git already (most machines will) by tryng the "git --version" commmand.
 If you don't seem to have git installed, follow the directions here: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 Click the green "Code" button on the main page of this repository to get the command to clone the main branch to your machine.
+If you're having trouble, check the documentation here:  [Cloning a github repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

 ## Say hello to OOP!